At SadaPay, we’re just starting the journey towards our engineering vision. Here’s what we’ve already achieved and what we’re still working on.

 Every line of code we commit is test-driven, so we know what to write and that it works as documented.
 Working this way means we can change our code with confidence and develop software quickly.
 Front-loading testing front-loads our understanding of requirements, so we don’t waste time building the wrong things.

-Current status: We test everything thoroughly across multiple layers, but most engineers are not practicing TDD yet.
+We test everything thoroughly across multiple layers, but most engineers are not practicing TDD yet.
 We’d love to have more experienced TDD practitioners join and share their skills.
+Every developer at SadaPay practices TDD consistently and our testing practices continue to improve – we’re nailing it!

 Everybody would love to have comprehensive end-to-end tests running in a production-like environment, but this approach is almost impossible to execute and often becomes a white whale.
 We prefer to verify the correctness of integrations at compile-time using asynchronous techniques like code generation from shared API specifications and per-service functional testing against mocks.